tenatek/atlan-docs/docs/schemas.md

 ### References

-> With MongoDB, you can can include, within a document, a reference to another document (either in the same collection or somewhere else).
+> With Mongo, you can can include, within a document, a reference to another document (either in the same collection or somewhere else).
 You do that by inserting the referenced document's `ObjectId` into a field within the referencing document.

 `type: 'ref'` is used to indicate that the resource should be a reference.